emptybraces/Blender-MyBestPieMenuEver/README.md

 # Blender MyBestPieMenuEver

-Pressing the W key brings up a pie menu that consolidates shortcuts for favorite brushes, their parameters, and frequently used functions.
+Pressing the W key opens a pie menu that consolidates shortcuts for favorite brushes, their parameters, and frequently used functions.
 The lower section contains utility functions, while the upper section is organized by mode.
 Working on my project and updating this addon as needed.

 Stable Blender version: v4.2.3